Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Discussion

-In order to be able to make statements about the extent of the realized crypto-agility in a specific context (e.g., a system or software library), the question arises as to whether crypto-agility can be measured.
-Hohm et al.~\citer{Hohm23MaturityModelCA} have developed the Crypto-Agility Maturity Model (CAMM) which introduces the concept of maturity levels to evaluate the crypto-agility of a system.
-Each level defines certain properties and requirements.
-A system must fulfill these in order to meet the corresponding level.
-Mehrez et al.~\citer{Mehrez18CAProperties}, on a broader scale, also introduced such crypto-agile properties (e.g., extensibility, updateability, compatibility or reversibility).
+In order to be able to make statements about the extent of the realized cryptographic agility in a specific context (e.g.,~a device or software library), the question arises as to what extent cryptographic agility can be measured.
+Several approaches have been proposed, such as the Crypto-Agility Maturity Model (CAMM)~\citer{Hohm23MaturityModelCA}, which defines maturity levels with associated requirements, or the broader property sets introduced by Mehrez and Omri~\citer{Mehrez18CAProperties}.
+These models provide useful orientation but should not be mistaken for universally applicable metrics.

-We conside system properties, requirements, governance and policies, as well as process-specific aspects as an important step towards making a system more crypto-agile.
-However, we expect that trying to make crypto-agility generally measurable will not be practicable, especially not using a fixed metric (e.g., level or percentages).
-Although reaching a certain level or percentage of a model can serve as an indication that a system is more crypto-agile in practice, we deem it a fallacy to assume that such a value can represent the exact extent of a system's crypto-agility.

-Crypto-agility encompasses many different aspects which all need to be taken into account leading to its inherent complexity~\citer{Ott19ResearchChallenges}.
-A potential metric also has to weigh and prioritize those various aspects.
-This would introduce a bias due to the specific use-case and its environment and is, therefore, not generalizable.
-This lack of generalizability, in turn, means that cryptographic agility cannot be compared across the variety of use-cases and contexts found in the real world.
-We illustrate this using our data.

-On the one hand, \emph{quality attributes} such as \mbox{cost-,} \mbox{effort-,} time- and risk-efficiency~\cite{Baseri_2024} represent measurable variables while, on the other hand, the attributes dynamic or seamless do not.
-Considering ``dynamic'', the question arises to what extent a system can be considered dynamic.
-Is it dynamic as soon as it can adapt to changes within the intended IT landscape, or does it need to accommodate a wide range of variations and scenarios globally?
-The same goes for ``seamless''.
-Is it seamless as soon as it integrates smoothly within the intended IT landscape without noticeable interruptions, or must it function without any friction across a wide range of environments and interactions?

-These simple questions show that quality attributes are understood subjectively and should be also individually assessed for the respective use case.
-Based on our data extraction, the two \emph{Desired System Capabilities} ``Set up'' and ``Modification'' include many other complex aspects, such as the ability to add, remove, replace, configure, or update the cryptographic assets of a system.
-This raises the question of the extent to which the aforementioned quality properties must be fulfilled for all these aspects.
-Do all these capabilities have to be efficient and flexible to the same extent and at the same time guarantee business continuity?
-A model incentivizing all those attributes would lead to infeasible amounts of complexity (cf.~Section~\ref{sec:discussion:complexity_cost_of_ca}).